Molecular-Streaming-Services-Corps/maxine-python/README.txt

 python3 maxine.py --datadir DIR
 Run Maxine's Quest based on some stored current data.

+Start partway through a file.
+Takes a time in seconds.
+Use with --datadir. python3 maxine.py --start-at TIME

 python3 maxine.py --live Jonathan|Kent|Hackerboard4|Hackerboard5
 Connect to Lilith server to play using the live current and joystick data from a MR Games Console(TM).